-On the diagram on the page, Why and how modern professionals learn, I showed the main ways that we know modern professionals learn both inside and outside their organisation in terms of their frequency.
-Whereas L&D hitherto has focused primarily on designing and delivering intermittent classroom training and e-learning, there is now a need to broaden the scope of their work to support all the ways kinds of learning as shown on the diagram below – and particularly adopt a new approach to enabling and supporting continuous learning and development.
-This essentially involves THREE overlapping streams of activity which I have mapped onto the diagram below.CILDframework
+Whereas L&D hitherto has focused primarily on designing, delivering and managing intermittent classroom training and e-learning, there is now a need to broaden the scope of their work to support all the ways kinds of learning (as shown above).
+This essentially involves THREE overlapping streams of L&D activity, which have been colour-coded as follows.

 - Empower individuals to become independent continuous learners who organise and manage their own continuous self-improvement and self-development

-- Curate and create a flow of continuous learning opportunities (overlap)
+- Curate and create a flow of continuous learning opportunities (overlap with 1)

 - Use appropriate and modern formats and delivery methods to create modern training and performance support

-In terms of technology to underpin this continuous learning framework, it means
+In terms of technology to underpin this framework, it means

-- Helping teams and groups adopt a social collaboration platform to underpin their daily work and learning
+- helping teams and groups make good use of a SOCIAL COLLABORATION PLATFORM to underpin their daily work (and learning)

-- Making use of a range of tools to create and curate resources and activities which can be integrated within the collaboration platform to provide a seamless working and learning environment.
+- employing a range of other ENTERPRISE TOOLS to create and curate resources and activities – integrated within the collaboration platform to provide a seamless working and learning environment.